PREVIEW: THE GOUGE

 “Just c’mon,” Tommy urged her on.
 “Let’s walk up to the bluff.”

-Tommy was about twelve feet into the woods when he turned around to see that Karen wasn’t following yet.
+Tommy was about twelve feet into the woods when he turned around to see that Karen still wasn’t following.

 “You okay?”
-Tommy said.
+Tommy asked.
 The darkness from the trees had almost engulfed him.
-Karen could only make out the silhouette of Tommy.
+Karen could only make out only his silhouette.

-“Yeah,” she said.
-She then took a deep breath and took the first step.
+“Yeah,” she said, and took a deep breath then took her first step.
 The dried leaves and twigs on the ground snapped under her feet.
 The sound was eerily loud.
-Even the sound of the crowds back at the game seemed to have dissolved in the night air.
+Even the cheers from the crowds back at the game seemed to have dissolved in the night air.

-Step after step, she grew closer to Tommy, and she could finally make out the handsome smile on his face.
+Step after step, she grew closer to Tommy, until she could finally make out the handsome smile on his face.

 “You scared?”
 Tommy asked.